 While specific environmental accounting positions may vary greatly, they generally fall into one of the three following categories:

-This type of environmental accounting typically deals with external business reporting.
-Individuals in financial accounting positions will often generate quarterly and annual reports, like earning statements, for publicly held corporations using Generally Accepted Accounting Principles (GAAP).
+This type of environmental accounting may be performed by a financial analyst and typically deals with external business reporting, including reporting to the Environmental Protection Agency (EPA) on sustainability practices and environmental cost for a project.
+This may be called 'sustainability reprting'.
+Individuals in financial accounting positions will often generate quarterly and annual reports, like earning statements, for publicly held corporations using generally accepted accounting principles (GAAP).
 The collected information can then be utilized by investors, lenders, governing bodies, and other interested parties.
-These reports will provide valuable insight into the company’s environmental liabilities and future environmental material expenses.
+These reports require knowledge of specialized accounting and reporting practices and will provide valuable insight into the company’s environmental liabilities on specific environmental issues and future raw material expenses.
+These specialists most often work in the office of larger corporations.

-Managerial accounting is the process of collecting, analyzing, and internally reporting environmentally relevant company information.
+Managerial or management accounting dealing with environmental cost is the process of using approved accounting procedures to collect, analyze, and internally report environmentally relevant company information.
 The collection process may include acquiring data on environmental regulation costs, production levels, and inventory costs to assist with the following:

-Whereas financial accounting utilizes GAAP, environmental accounting in this context uses practices and systems that tailor specifically to the corporation’s needs and the product or service it provides.
+While this position utilizes generally accepted accounting principles, sustainability accounting in this context uses practices and systems that tailor specifically to the corporation’s needs, financial trends, renewable practices, and the bigger picture around the product or service it provides.
 These systems can range from extremely simple to quite complicated, but the goal is always the same: provide valuable information intended to assist company management in making decisions about purchasing, investments, product cost, product pricing, design, and strategies for environmental compliance.

 National Income Accounting

 Environmental accounting is also conducted by government agencies.
-Known best as national income accounting, but sometimes referred to as natural resources accounting, this type of work involves calculating the Gross Domestic Product (GDP).
-The GDP is a measurement that indicates the country’s flow services and natural resources (timber, oil, etc.) and is generally considered an indication of the country’s economic health.
+This is known best as national income accounting, but is sometimes referred to as natural resources accounting.
+This type of work involves calculating the Gross Domestic Product (GDP).
+The GDP is a measurement that indicates the country’s value in services and natural resources (timber, oil, etc.), including depreciation of each category of resource, and is generally considered an indication of the country’s economic health.
 National income accountants use physical and financial numbers to report on the consumption of the nation’s renewable and nonrenewable natural resources.
+You'll need a general accounting degree and may want to look for a focus in sustainability accounting skills if you are looking to get into one of these accounting jobs.
+You'll also need excellent communication skills, analytical skills, be comfortable working with a computer, and may want to return to a university or other school or program to complete your learning with a special certification to help you with your environmental accounting duties.
+Even a focus in accounting for non profit organizations may help you get into a government position.

 Featured Online Programs